nonnb/nonnb.github.io/SmartGit/Latest/GitConcepts/Branches.md

 ## Branches are just pointers to commits

+**TODO** Simplify this wording.
+The HEAD is the pointer stored in the local repository representing 'what' has been checked out in the Working Tree.
+This can be branch, or to a specific commit (in which case the state is referred to as detached HEAD).

 Every branch is simply a named pointer to a commit.
 A special unique pointer for every repository is the *HEAD* which points to the commit the working tree state currently corresponds to.
 The HEAD cannot only